Burn Injury Attorney in Dallas, Amarillo, and Abilene, Texas

 Smoke Detector and Fire Extinguisher Regulations

-Landlords and other property owners are responsible for making sure that smoke detectors are installed where they should be and that they are working properly.
+Landlords and other property owners are responsible for ensuring that smoke detectors are installed where they should be and that they are working properly.
 Smoke detectors must be installed in each bedroom, just outside each bedroom, and on each level of a house, hotel, or apartment.
 They must be regularly tested and maintenanced, and they should be replaced if not working properly.

 Owners or landlords of apartments, hotels, and dormitories are required to provide easy access to fire extinguishers.
 These fire extinguishers should be easy to see and placed in hallways, within meeting rooms, and near exits.
 Every fire extinguisher should be inspected annually by a qualified fire protection equipment company.
 A more thorough inspection is required every 6 years.